MarinaNowikowa/Test-automation-Framework-NodeJs-Playwright/README.md

      - Actual: 201 Created or 200 OK
      - Impact: Accepts data that should be rejected by validation

-   - API-12: JSONPlaceholder allows creation with invalid email format
-     - Affects: POST /comments with invalid email
-     - Expected: 400 Bad Request or 422 Unprocessable Entity
-     - Actual: 201 Created or 200 OK
-     - Impact: Accepts invalid email formats

-   - API-13: JSONPlaceholder allows creation with invalid data from external file
+   - API-12: JSONPlaceholder allows creation with invalid data from external file
      - Affects: POST /users, /posts with invalid data from test-data files
      - Expected: 400 Bad Request or 422 Unprocessable Entity
      - Actual: 201 Created or 200 OK